TongueToe/LegaLabTutorial/Instructions/3_EEGDatabase.md

 The same information applies to the other subject examples listed below:

 2. UT104
    This folder contains data for subject UT104.
+This example data can be found within the behData folder.

 3. UT340
    This folder contains data for subject UT340.
+This example data can be found within the behData folder.

 ### 3.2.1 Description of Free Recall events.mat Fields